jensenlab/BacterAI/published_data/readme.md

-# Data and Models from Dama, et al., 2023.
+# Data and models from Dama, et al., 2023.

 Each folder contains the data (`experiment_data.csv`) and folders with the trained neural networks for an experiment in the BacterAI paper.